eaglesky/CodingPractices/AlgorithmsReview.md

 * [Lintcode] Maximum Subarray II(Algorithm*).
 Assuming that none of the subarray can be empty.
 Need to master the two-passes solution.
 * [Lintcode] Maximum Subarray III(Algorithm**).
 * [Leetcode] Maximum Product Subarray(Algorithm*).
+* Find the number of subsets that have sum equals to s(elements and s are positive):
+  - [Leetcode] Combination Sum IV(Best Algorithm**).
+And follow-up.
+Try walking through examples is a great way of finding out the problem and solution to it.